ptibogxiv/doliconnect/readme.txt

 1. From Dolibarr 13.X, Doliconnect supports rights of Dolibarr for view/edit/delete datas via WordPress.
 2. Using old and unupdated Dolibarr can do some mistakes or less functionnality.
 Please check compatibility!
+3. Always delete WordPress transients after changing settings in Dolibarr.
+All datas are saved with transients in WordPress

 = Dolibarr compatibility =